Telnet-23/100DaysDevOps/4 - Kubernetes/Day66-DeployMySQLonKubernetes.md

 6.)
 Define some Environment variables within the container:

-  a) name: MYSQL_ROOT_PASSWORD, should pick value from secretKeyRef name: mysql-root-pass and key: password
+  - name: MYSQL_ROOT_PASSWORD, should pick value from secretKeyRef name: mysql-root-pass and key: password

-  b) name: MYSQL_DATABASE, should pick value from secretKeyRef name: mysql-db-url and key: database
+  - name: MYSQL_DATABASE, should pick value from secretKeyRef name: mysql-db-url and key: database

-  c) name: MYSQL_USER, should pick value from secretKeyRef name: mysql-user-pass key key: username
+  - name: MYSQL_USER, should pick value from secretKeyRef name: mysql-user-pass key key: username

-  d) name: MYSQL_PASSWORD, should pick value from secretKeyRef name: mysql-user-pass and key: password
+  - name: MYSQL_PASSWORD, should pick value from secretKeyRef name: mysql-user-pass and key: password

 ## The Solution